 - Choose the assignees.
-You can pick up to ten assignees.
-All assignees will need to perform the step before the workflow is completed or before it moves to the next step (in case of Review and Approval workflows).
+You can pick up to twenty assignees.
+You can also search and select user group(s) in the Assignee(s) field.
+If you select a user group, all its members will be added.
+By default, all assignees will need to perform the step before the workflow is completed or before it moves to the next step (in case of multistep workflows).

 - Choose a due date.
 The due date can be any time from the current day until 90 days in the future.
 The maximum length for any workflow is 90 days.

-- If you chose a Review and Approval workflow, you have the option of adding more steps by clicking Add next step.
+- Depending on your Egnyte plan, you have the option of adding more steps by clicking Add next step.
 The workflow will automatically move to the next step once all of the assignees finish the prior step.
 You can create up to ten steps in a workflow.

 - Click Create to start the workflow.